All Episodes

 So he will be doing that.

-They're trying to drive us crazy, and I refuse to let them get away with it where I'm concerned.
+And I refuse to let them get away with it where I'm concerned.

-This folks, this is designed to send us to the soft padded cells.
+This, folks, this is designed to send us to the soft padded cells.

-Uh this we're all supposed to be, they're coming to take us away.
+We're all supposed to be, they're coming to take us away.

 This is the kind of comment that we're supposed to pull out what little hair we have left and start shouting, you think we're stupid.

-Here's the next the next bite.
+Here's the next bite.

-I think the comment was unfortunate, but it is not to take us from the path that we are on for job creation, and if you want to go to the political place, the excellent job that our chairman is doing.
+I think the comment was unfortunate, but it is not to take us from the path that we are on for job creation.

-A comment uh can be interpreted many ways.
+The comment can be interpreted many ways.

 I think it was a Rorschach test.